Skip to Content

 Sao Miguel, Azores

-Unfortunately, our time was only spent on two of the islands, Sao Miguel and Terceira.
-That being said as this was a family holiday, most of our time on Sao Miguel, was spent with family, with some traveling the two of us to Terceira.
+Our time was only spent on two of the islands, Sao Miguel and Terceira.
+This was a family holiday, most of our time on Sao Miguel, was spent with family, with some traveling for just the two of us to over to Terceira.
 I feel this may not be the best travel review, but I will give you my honest two cents worth of what we did see, and how we could have done it differently.
-Most of our time was spent taking in the sights, eating and drinking.
-Cannot complain as those of are three of our favorite things to do.
-Neither of us are shoppers, which was good as there was not much to shop for besides trinkets.
-We did find a ceramics maker that we loved, as well as a wine shop where we purchased and sampled some amazing Portuguese wines that were new to us.

 Sao Miguel, Azores | Chez Us

-Sao Miguel is the largest island, and is dotted with rolling green hills, and is lush with pine trees, ferns and palms as well as gorgeous hydrangeas are everywhere.
-Our trip on Sao Miguel was centered around Ribeira Grande, where Lenny’s family is from and where aunts and cousins still live.
+Sao Miguel is the largest island, and is dotted with rolling green hills, and is lush with pine trees, ferns and palms as well as gorgeous hydrangeas everywhere.
+Our trip on Sao Miguel was centered around Ribeira Grande, where Lenny’s family is from and where his aunts and cousins still live.
 Ribeira Grande is a north coastal town, and is named after the river that flows through it.
 Back in the days, the town was set up for milling of grain and wood.
 Today it is the second largest town on Sao Miguel but with limited resources.
 There were few restaurants, worth mentioning, as the food did not stand out or was average at most places.
 We did tend to eat a lot of fresh fish which was very good as well as the beef, which tended to be grass-fed and from the area.
-We did have a couple good meals that stood our, and are recommended below.
+We did have a couple good meals that really stood out, and are recommended below.

 Sites that we saw on Sao Miguel are: